CodeYourFuture/syllabus/docs/git/cli/homework.md

 ## 1) Read the Lesson Page Content (60 minutes)

-Before starting this coursework, read through the lesson and read the cheat-sheet.
+Before starting this coursework, read through the lesson and read the cheatsheet.

 https://syllabus.codeyourfuture.io/git/cli/lesson